No Matter What You Do In Life, Do More (And Possibly Quit Your Job)

 Post Africa cycle – Canada

-I was also writing a book and editing the video for the Africa cycle but even that was proving difficult.
+I was also writing and trying to learn how to edit videos but even that was proving difficult.
 Time seemed to be withering away with every word I wrote, and this was time I could be spending on more adventures, rather than reminiscing about the last one.

 So I resorted to research.
 Yes, I would research and research and research, for Months.
 I stayed up into the early hours of the morning, pining for a good enough reason to go for it and scouring the online world with a belief that;